-When we move from node 2 to node 5 it turns out that the neighbor 3 has already been visited.
-Thus, the graph contains a cycle that goes through node 3, for example, $3 \rightarrow 2 \rightarrow 5 \rightarrow 3$.
+After moving from node 2 to node 5 we notice that the neighbor 3 of node 5 has already been visited.
+Thus, the graph contains a cycle that goes through node 3, for example, $3 \rightarrow 2 \rightarrow 5 \rightarrow 3$ .